 - Gospel-Centered: We believe that the Gospel should be central to everything that we say and do as a local community of disciples (church).
 We seek to teach the Scriptures as the whole counsel of God.
-The method we use in *general to accomplish this expositional preaching.
-We use the Gospel of Jesus as the central purpose for all the Scriptures, and then interpret them according to it.
+The method we use in *general to accomplish this is expositional preaching.
+We use the Gospel of Jesus as the central purpose for all of Scripture, and interpret them according to it.

 * We may choose to teach on specific subjects at times for the purpose of discipleship, in order to help our members know a subject more fully.
 But topical preaching will not be our general practice.

-- Disciple-making: We believe that it is essential for every one of our members to be engaged in discipleship.
-Teaching the way of Jesus is our first task as a body.
+- Disciple-making: We believe that it is essential for every one of our communing members to be personally engaged in being a disciple.
+We take a three-pronged approach as to what that means.
 We believe the Nicene Creed encapsulates in a succinct way the first things a disciple should know.
 We believe the Beatitudes (Matthew 5:1-12) encapsulates in a succinct way the characteristics we should seek to nurture in our hearts.
 And we believe the timeless practices laid out in Matthew 6 and Isaiah 58 (giving, prayer, fasting, serving the poor, and Sabbath) should give shape to our lives as worshipers of God under the Gospel.

-- Multigenerational: We believe that one generation will declare the Lord’s goodness to the next, and we wonder how that can happen if the generations are divided into various fragmented groups all the time.
+- Multigenerational: We believe that one generation will declare the Lord’s goodness to the next, and we wonder how that can happen if the generations are divided into various fragmented groups all of the time.
 As a principle, we have chosen to resist the fragmentation so prevalent in the world’s system, and have chosen rather to willingly take the more difficult path of wholistic community.
-Which means we include our children with us in our Community Worship, and encourage families to serve together in incarnational ministry if possible.
+Which means we include our children with us in our Community Worship each week, and also encourage families to serve together in incarnational ministry when possible.
 That does not mean we will not choose times and seasons where we teach to a specific demographic.
-It just means as a principle, we choose to not erect permanent, internal, age segmented ministries to accomplish the goal of discipleship.
+It just means, as a principle, we choose to not erect permanent, internal, age segmented ministries to accomplish the goal of discipleship.

-- Incarnational Ministry: We believe that the Church, as individuals, and therefore as a body, is called to engage in good works.
-We believe that Jesus in Matthew 25:31-46 explicitly tells the church, and all of mankind, what these good works are in *general to consist of.
-Therefore we will seek to build new and/or establish strategic partnerships with ministries that aid the poor (widows, orphans, and refugees) in the communities where we are located.
+- Incarnational Ministry: We believe that the Church as individuals, and therefore as a body, is called to engage in good works.
+What Jesus and His Apostles referred to as “ministry.”
+We believe that Jesus in Matthew 25:31-46 explicitly tells the church what these good works are in *general to consist of.
+Therefore we will seek to either build new, or to establish strategic partnerships with, ministries that aid the legitimate poor (widows, orphans, and refugees) in the communities where we are located.